In-patient luxury rehab center in Thailand

 For that reason, therapists use several CBT approaches to empower patients with hallucinogens addiction on their road to successful recovery.
 Common CBT approaches include acceptance and commitment therapy (ACT), dialectical behavioral therapy (DBT), functional analytic psychotherapy, and mindfulness-based cognitive therapy.

+What makes CBT for hallucinogen addiction important is that it encourages patients to change their unhealthy behaviors.
+Oftentimes a person with an addiction wants to stop.
+They want to change their behaviors and habits, but it’s easier said than done.
 Once a patient understands the source or trigger of addictive behaviors, they learn coping skills and begin to change the automatic processes that sabotage their efforts to change those patterns.
-That means a patient may adopt a more realistic point of view that leads to a healthier reaction to negative stimuli.
+That means a patient adopts a more realistic point of view that leads to a healthier reaction to negative stimuli.
 As a result, they reduce substance abuse.

 2. Motivational interviewing (MI)